Results from animal experiments were 'proof' that smoking is harmless.

 Some argue that those who haven't undergone specialised training oughtn't criticise as we don't properly understand the nature of the field, and that nobody would do these things

 if there was any other way, yet have you ever had a mechanic try to talk you into replacing parts that didn't need to be?
 Have you ever had a dentist try to talk you into dental work that wasn't essential?
-Both of the individuals in these (and many more) examples know far more about their field than you do - yet some still encourage unnecessary procedures.
-The common answer is money.
+Both of the individuals in these (and many more) examples know far more about their field than you do -

 Millions of dollars in NZ alone goes into animal research - those whose mortgage payments depend on their continued 'research' grants seldom stand up and admit that there is little chance their work will ever lead to any useful human treatments (although ironically from time to time, some of them do break ranks and make that exact confession).